AckerlyXu/heima/articles/app-service-web/app-service-web-tutorial-nodejs-mongodb-app.md

 To see what possible values you can use for `--location`, use the `az appservice list-locations` Azure CLI command.

-### Create a Cosmos DB account
+### Create a DocumentDb account

-Create a Cosmos DB account with the [az cosmosdb create](https://docs.microsoft.com/cli/azure/cosmosdb#create) command.
+Create a DocumentDb account with the [az cosmosdb create](https://docs.microsoft.com/cli/azure/cosmosdb#create) command.

-In the following command, substitute your own unique Cosmos DB name where you see the _&lt;cosmosdb_name>_ placeholder.
-This unique name is used as the part of your Cosmos DB endpoint, `https://<cosmosdb_name>.documents.azure.cn/`, so the name needs to be unique across all Cosmos DB accounts in Azure.
+In the following command, substitute your own unique DocumentDb name where you see the _&lt;cosmosdb_name>_ placeholder.
+This unique name is used as the part of your DocumentDb endpoint, `https://<cosmosdb_name>.documents.azure.cn/`, so the name needs to be unique across all DocumentDb accounts in Azure.

 ```azurecli
 az cosmosdb create \